 How long does it take to hire a remote employee through an EOR?

-The full process - from sourcing to onboarded employee - typically takes 2-4 weeks.
+End-to-end, the process typically takes 2-4 weeks.
 AI sourcing and outreach take about 1-2 weeks.
 EOR contract generation and onboarding add another 3-10 business days depending on the country.
 Complex markets like France or Brazil may take slightly longer due to mandatory benefits enrollment and contract requirements.

 What’s the difference between an EOR and a PEO for remote hiring?